Some thoughts about opera:

 About my works:

 At some level, all of my completed and in-progress works are about exploring who gets to walk freely through this world and who does not.
-I’m interested in making short, chamber works meant for smaller spaces that an be done in full-out staging, as concert works, or anything in between.
+I’m especially interested in making short, chamber works meant for smaller spaces that an be done in full-out staging, as concert works, or anything in between.
+I love small, weird companies that make magic out of small budgets in strange places.
+(None of which is to say I don’t also love companies and stages of all kinds and sizes!)
 As a singer, I write by singing.
 I’ve developed a practice of drafting both the text and music simultaneously.
 Instead of first finding a libretto and then writing music, I’m not finalizing either until I’m writing the actual score.
 This way, the music and text are dictating to and informing each other in what hopefully comes across as a natural flow.
 They can adapt to each other in the moment of writing to make honest statements for the character and piece.
 I love to explore animals, fairytales, and legends.
 I plan to avoid writing traumatic scenes for women performers, as best I can, and instead give opportunities to feel power and have fun while making full use of the marvelous instruments they’ve developed.

 If you are interested in collaborating or performing, please reach out!